GreatCowBASIC/Help/output/md/variable_memory_allocation_addressing_control.md

 </div>

-This section discusses the allocation of variables to RAM ( GPR, SRAM or other TLA).
+This section discusses the allocation of variables to RAM (GPR, SRAM, or other TLA).

-Variables in GCBASIC can be bits, bytes, words, integers, longs, arrays or reals.
-This section will NOT address reals as these are developmental variables only.
+Variables in GCBASIC can be bits, bytes, words, integers, longs, arrays, or reals.
+This section will NOT address reals, as these are developmental variables only.

-Variables can also be defined as Aliases - this is discussed later in this section.
+Variables can also be defined as aliases - this is discussed later in this section.

 <span class="strong">**Basic variable allocation**</span>

 Variables of type <span class="emphasis">*byte*</span>, <span class="emphasis">*word*</span>, <span class="emphasis">*integer*</span>,
-<span class="emphasis">*longs*</span> are placed in RAM using the
-following simple rules.
+and <span class="emphasis">*long*</span> are placed in RAM using the following simple rules.

 <div class="orderedlist">

-1. A RAM memory location is automatically assigned starting at the first available memory location.
+1. A RAM memory location is automatically assigned, starting at the first available memory location.
-2. The first memory location is first RAM location as defined in the chip datasheet.
+2. The first memory location is the first RAM location as defined in the chip datasheet.
-3. Once a variable is allocated the RAM location is marked as used and this specific location can be reviewed in the ASM source.
+3. Once a variable is allocated, the RAM location is marked as used, and this specific location can be reviewed in the ASM source.
-4. Bytes use a single RAM location, words two RAM locations, integer and longs four RAM locations.
+4. Bytes use a single RAM location, words use two RAM locations, and integers and longs use four RAM locations.
-5. Subsequent variables of type byte, word, integer, longs are placed in RAM at the next available RAM location.
+5. Subsequent variables of type byte, word, integer, or long are placed in RAM at the next available RAM location.

 </div>

-Variables of <span class="emphasis">*array*</span> and <span class="emphasis">*strings*</span> type are placed in RAM using the following simple rules.
+Variables of <span class="emphasis">*array*</span> and <span class="emphasis">*string*</span> type are placed in RAM using the following simple rules.

 <div class="orderedlist">

-1. A RAM memory location is automatically assigned from the end of RAM less the ( size of the array + 1 byte ).
+1. A RAM memory location is automatically assigned from the end of RAM, less the size of the array plus 1 byte.
-2. The last memory location is last RAM location as defined in the chip datasheet.
+2. The last memory location is the last RAM location as defined in the chip datasheet.
-3. Once an array is allocated the RAM location is marked as used and the start of the array RAM location can be reviewed in the ASM source.
+3. Once an array is allocated, the RAM location is marked as used, and the start of the array’s RAM location can be reviewed in the ASM source.
-4. Subsequent variables of type array in RAM at the next available RAM location subtracted from the start the of previous RAM location minus the size of this next array.
+4. Subsequent variables of array type are placed in RAM at the next available location, working backwards from the start of the previous array, minus the size of this next array.

 </div>